DeckerGirl/ENC4265portfolio/chatbot.md

 ## Platform
 Structura is a custom AI bot powered by ChatGPT 4o-mini, designed to help you create and maintain a balanced, productive routine.
 Whether you're managing work, study, health, creativity, social life, or mindfulness, Structura ensures that every aspect of your day is well-structured and optimized for success.

+AI statement ChatGPT GPT-4o was utilized in the creation of this page, serving as a tool for spellchecking and ensuring clarity and consistency.
+Powered by ChatGPT GPT-4o